+I 1

+The repairs must have been done before selecting the vehicle.

+Vehicle Owner Interview

 (the owner will only be asked the main questions and shall have no knowledge of the implications of the replies)

+T

-Name of the owner (only available to the accredited inspection body or laboratory/technical service) X Contact (address / telephone) (only available to the accredited inspection body or laboratory/technical service) X
+Name of the owner (only available to the accredited inspection body or laboratory/technical service) X

+Contact (address / telephone) (only available to the accredited inspection A

+body or laboratory/technical service) X

+T T

 How many owners did the vehicle have?
+X

-X Did the odometer work?
+Did the odometer work?
+X

 If no, the vehicle cannot be selected.

-X Was the vehicle used for one of the following?
-As car used in show-rooms? x As a taxi? x As a delivery vehicle? x For racing / motor sports?
-X A As a rental car?
-Has the vehicle carried heavy loads over the specifications of the X manufacturer?
+Was the vehicle used for one of the following?

+As car used in show-rooms? x

+As a taxi? x

+As a delivery vehicle?
+X

+For racing / motor sports?
+X

+As a rental car? x

+Has the vehicle carried heavy loads over the specifications of the

+manufacturer?
 If yes, the vehicle cannot be selected.
+X

-X Have there been major engine, electric motor or vehicle repairs?
-X Have there been unauthorised major engine or vehicle repairs?
+Have there been major engine, electric motor or vehicle repairs?

+Have there been unauthorised major engine or vehicle repairs?
+X

 If yes, the vehicle cannot be selected.
+X

-X Was the propulsion battery changed or repaired?
-If yes, the vehicle cannot be selected for testing, but information should be collected X X Has there been an unauthorised power increase/tuning?
+Was the propulsion battery changed or repaired?
+If yes, the vehicle cannot be selected for testing, but information should be X

+collected A X

+Has there been an unauthorised power increase/tuning?
+X

 If yes, the vehicle cannot be selected.
+A .

-X Was any part of the emissions after-treatment system modified?
-If yes, the vehicle cannot be selected X Where do you use your vehicle more often? - - % motorway - x - % rural - x % urban X Has the vehicle been maintained and used in accordance with the manufacturer's instructions?
+Was any part of the emissions after-treatment system modified?
+X

+If yes, the vehicle cannot be selected

+Where do you use your vehicle more often? = - -

+% motorway - x

+% rural - x

+% urban - x

+Has the vehicle been maintained and used in accordance with the

+manufacturer's instructions?
 If not, the vehicle cannot be selected.
+X

-X A Full service and repair history including any re-works If the full documentation cannot be provided, the vehicle cannot be selected.
-X Battery related checks: How often did you charge the vehicle when: %with battery almost at 0 charge - X X
+Full service and repair history including any re-works If the full documentation cannot be provided, the vehicle cannot be selected.
+X

+ij me jaa accumentation cannot be provided, me venicie cannot be selected.

+Battery related checks:

+How often did you charge the vehicle when: X

+%with battery almost at 0 charge - X

-%with battery half charged %with battery almost fully charged X On average how often were fast or superfast chargers used in a month?
+%with battery half charged %with battery almost fully charged - X On average how often were fast or superfast chargers used in a month?
 What is your estimation of the percentage of time that the vehicle was X used in the following ambient temperature ranges: Below -7C: X Between -7C and 35C: X More than 35C: X